-New students are accepted into the BTh and Diploma programs one time each year, and that is for the first semester, beginning around the first of March.
+New students are accepted into the BTh and Diploma programs one time each year, and that is for the first semester, beginning the last week of February.
 For the MA program, new students are accepted one time each year, for the session beginning in May.
 Applications are considered for approval only after the entire packet of information has been submitted to the Registrar's office.